 Sea otters develop in coastal areas, usually rocky areas with plenty of kelp.
 They can dive to depths of over 50 m, but they generally stay in shallow waters.

 Although they are not the largest in length, they are the heaviest type of otter.
 They can weigh up to 100 lb and measure over 1.5 m in length.
-This is partly to their very thick coat which is used to protect them against the often very cold marine temperatures, something they need since they don't have any blubber.
-They feed on sea urchins, clams, mussels, octopuses, fish and other prey.
+This is partly due to their very thick coat, which is used to protect them against the often very cold marine temperatures, something they need since they don't have any blubber.
+They feed on sea urchins, clams, mussels, octopuses, fish, and other prey.

 Despite being one of the most recognized types of otter, the sea otter is currently endangered.
-There has been great conservation effort to preserve them.
+There has been a great conservation effort to preserve them.
 This is very important as they are considered a keystone species.
 Their population loss will be to the wider detriment of their ecosystem.
-Threats have included their poaching, pollution (particularly from oil spills), predation from orcas and other reasons.
+Threats have included their poaching, pollution (particularly from oil spills), predation from orcas, and other reasons.
+Innovative conservation programs aim to rehabilitate injured otters and ensure their habitats remain protected.

 4. Spotted-necked otter (Hydrictis maculicollis)

 This type of otter is distributed throughout southern Central Africa and humid areas of the sub-Saharan region.
-They are type of freshwater otter and live in unpolluted ecosystems which do not have sediment.
-This means they live in lakes, rivers, reservoirs and other open bodies of water.
+They are a type of freshwater otter and live in unpolluted ecosystems that do not have sediment.
+This means they live in lakes, rivers, reservoirs, and other open bodies of water.

 They are a small otter species and have brown and white spots on their neck, from which their name is derived.
 They can measure up to 30" in length and weigh 14 lb.
 Although not currently considered endangered, this species is in decline.
-This is due to pollution, habitat destruction and its use as a type of bushmeat.
+This is due to pollution, habitat destruction, and its use as a type of bushmeat.
 No subspecies have been described, but the coloration and appearance of this species can vary greatly between different populations.
+Conservation efforts are essential to prevent further population decline, focusing on habitat protection and anti-poaching measures.

 5. North American river otter (Lontra canadensis)

 They have a long body which is well adapted for swimming.
 The fur is soft, between brown and almost black, but lighter in its ventral area.
-Their carnivorous diet is primarily based on fish, but also includes frogs, crayfish and birds, depending on the presence of such prey.
+Their carnivorous diet is primarily based on fish, but also includes frogs, crayfish, and birds, depending on the presence of such prey.
+These otters are often seen engaging in playful behavior, such as sliding down mud or snow banks, which is thought to strengthen social bonds and improve hunting skills.

 6. Southern river otter (Lontra provocax)